 Fit Within Larger Notion of Aesthetics

 Physical memorials to victims of wars, natural disasters, accidents, or natural causes commonly display the names of those who died.
 These memorials are designed to create conceptual and social spaces in which the living can recall and reflect upon the dead.
 Such memorials must be visited in person, however, and sometimes there are access challenges.
 Physical memorials are also difficult to update, may lack from regular maintenance, and may be removed.
-Remembering the Dead extends the autonomous zone through the sound of each victim's name spoken aloud, thus prompting new perceptual, phenomenological, and sensory engagements with this space and the act of remembrance.
+Remembering the Dead creates and extends an autonomous zone through the sound of speaking each victim's name aloud, thus prompting new perceptual, phenomenological, and sensory engagements with this space and the act of remembrance.
 In this temporary space, permanence is sought through hearing and reflection.
 Through our engagement with this work we assert the humanity of these victims.

 How to remember those killed?
 Physical memorials to victims of wars, natural disasters, accidents, or natural causes commonly display the names of those who died.
 These memorials are designed to create conceptual and social spaces in which the living can recall and reflect upon the dead.
 Such memorials must be visited in person, however, and sometimes there are access challenges.
 Physical memorials are also difficult to update, may lack from regular maintenance, and may be removed.
-How could I make a memorial to those killed by gun violence more accessible, more immediate, and more engaging?

 I conceptualized Remembering the Dead as a multimedia work centered on a website available to anyone with Internet connection.
 Names of victims are displayed on computer screens.
 Additionally, speaking the names of these victims creates a conceptual and social space in which the living can recall and reflect upon the dead.
 This prompts new perceptual, phenomenological, and sensory engagements with the space and act of remembrance.
 In this temporary space, permanence is sought through listening and reflection.
 Through our engagement with this work we assert the humanity of these victims.